displayio/DIOSDK/claude-agents/README.md

 Then type:
 ```
-Use @dio-agent-android to integrate DIO SDK.
+Use @dio-android-integrator to integrate DIO SDK.

 Config:
 - App ID: YOUR_APP_ID